ianptaylor/ianptaylor.github.io/downtime.md

 ---
 # Downtime Activities

 Living in  Gatharam costs little compared to an adventurer's income.
-Any daily cost of living is defrayed in the odd
+Any daily cost of living is defrayed in the odd jobs and relationships that adventurers maintain.

-When a character returns to adventure, from any duration of absence, they can perform one Downtime Action.
+When a character returns to adventure, from an absence of any duration, they can perform one Downtime Action.
 This action can be spent in the following ways (more to be discovered):

 ## Hard work
 Cost: 0 gp.
 Spend your Downtime Action doing a little extra work.
 Tell the other players what you were doing, and gain Character Level x Tier d8 gp.